-Irrespective of the type of the industry, Project Management is an integral factor which decides the success or the failure of a project.
+Irrespective of the type of industry, Project Management is an integral factor that decides the success or the failure of a project.
 With time, organizations across the globe are looking for professionals who are not only talented and experienced but also hold relevant certifications.
-There are ‘n’ number of certifications available which can put you in the bracket of certified professionals.
+There is ‘n’ number of certifications available which can put you in the bracket of certified professionals.
 Through this blog, I will be specifically discussing PMP® Certification, which is considered to be the most prestigious certification of all.
 To acquire in-depth skills, enroll in the PMP training.

 Below are the topics, I will be discussing today:

 Before embarking on your PMP® certification journey, let us take a look at few terms around which PMP® Certification is built.

 PMBOK® Guide stands for Project Management Body Of Knowledge.
 It is the complete collection of processes, best practices, terminologies and guidelines that are globally accepted as standards and best practices within the project management industry.
 The first edition of the PMBOK® Guide was published in 1996.
 The latest is the 6th edition, which was realeased in March, 2018.

 Every five to seven years, PMI performs a Role Delineation Study (RDS), which is particularly a global survey among the project management community to identify how day-to-day tasks of project managers have evolved since the last revision.